The New England Conservatory of Music logo

 Preparatory School

-An open-enrollment institution for pre-college students (ages 0-18), offering private lessons, theory, composition, chamber music, over 35 ensembles, and specialized jazz and Baroque music programs.
-It includes early childhood music education and a Certificate Program for advanced performance skills.
+An open-enrollment institution for pre-college students (ages 0-18) offering private lessons, theory, composition, chamber music, and over 35 ensembles across various styles, including jazz and Baroque.
+It serves over 1,300 students and features a Certificate Program and touring ensembles.

 Leadership